adeverteuil/linux-console-fonts-screenshots/README.md

 * [ ] Update link on Archlinux wiki.
 * [ ] Set up Matomo site.
       * [ ] Make sure it is only added on my build, not in GitHub.
+* [ ] Update tarball, host it in static.
+* [ ] Redirect old URL from my blog to the new site.
+* [ ] Move Readme files from my static site to this site.

 Repository: